Our physiotherapists can support your rehabilitation following illness or injury to help you return to normal levels of activity.

 Our children’s physiotherapists provide assessment and treatment for children aged 0-18 years who live or attend school in Northumberland or North Tyneside.

-Physiotherapy treatment may be of benefit to children who have movement or other medical problems such as cerebral palsy, cystic fibrosis, muscular dystrophy or following fractures.
-Your child will be seen in the most suitable place for them, whether it’s at home, at school, in a hospital clinic or local health centre.
+Your child will be seen in the most suitable location for them, whether it’s at home, at school, in a hospital clinic or local health centre.

 Our palliative care patients may be seen in hospital or at home by a physiotherapist specialising in end of life care.